Best Gap Year Jobs in Australia

 You don’t have to go through an employment agency typically.
 You can pass your resume to the establishment’s management in person, which is also a chance to impress them with your friendly manner.
 Remember to gain Responsible Service of Alcohol (RSA) certification first for licensed (alcohol serving) premises as this is a strict job requirement.

-As for the earnings, most jobs pay the national minimum wage (which most gap-year travellers find is reasonably generous).
+As for the earnings, most hospitality jobs pay the national minimum wage (which most gap-year travellers find is reasonably generous).
 The minimum was $18.29 at the start of 2018.
 If you’re lucky, you might be able to boost your earnings with tips.